IS IT POSSIBLE TO COLLECT COMPENSATION FOR MY INJURIES BEYOND THE POLICY LIMIT?

 - By taking advantage of umbrella policies (when someone is covered by multiple insurance companies)

 - By filing a direct lawsuit and removing the insurance company from the equation

-In this blog post we explore these three different options in greater detail.
+In this blog post, our legal team explore these three different options in greater detail.